OkayHughes/open-lab-notebook/src/posts/411/411_final_project.md

 * This is about the simplest mixed phase cloud you can represent, but models still shit the bed.

 # Notes on Testing CLoud Microphysics Parameterizations in NCAR CAM5 with M-PACE observations [CAM_IN]
-* CAM 3 had single-moment microphysics.
-* But CAM 5 has double moment microphysics
-* Double moment schemes allow cloud properties to be physically coupled to aerosols

 * CAM 5 with FV dycore at f19 resolution,
 * Initialized with MERRA data beginning of each day for M-PACE
 * Modal aerosol module: